LPN Programs Jacksonville, FL

 • Make an advanced program deposit for tuition and fees

-• Present evidence of good physical health and documentation of fitness to work in health care
+• Present evidence of good physical health and documentation of fitness to work in healthcare

 • Provide documentation of immunization – Mantoux test, Tetanus, Hepatitis B, MMR, Varicella, seasonal flu shot